-5.03 PAYDAYS.
+- 5.03 PAYDAYS.
 There are 26 pay periods each fiscal year.
 Checks are issued every two weeks on Friday for each 14-day pay period ending at twelve midnight or at the end of the shift on the Saturday preceding the pay date.
 If the payday falls on a holiday, checks will be issued on the last working day preceding the holiday.
-County checks will be voided after 180 days.

-5.03a LAST PAYCHECK.
+County checks will be voided after 180 days. - 5.03a LAST PAYCHECK.
 If an employee is laid off, discharged, fired, or otherwise involuntarily separated from employment, the final pay is due within six (6) calendar days after the date the employee was discharged.
-If the employee quits, retires, resigns, or otherwise leaves employment voluntarily, the final pay is due on the next regularly scheduled payday.
+If the employee quits, retires, resigns, or otherwise leaves employment voluntarily, the final pay is due on the next regularly scheduled payday. - 5.04 CHECK DELIVERY.
+Paychecks will not be issued other than on the days set above.